trimble-oss/website-modus.trimble.com/content/components/in-field/chips/styles.md

 ## Behaviors

 - Tap a chip to select it.
-- Multiple chips can be selected or unselected.
+- Multiple chips may be selected or unselected.